-I think that it is quite good as a starting point and teach you all the basics: control flows, data structures, modules, input and output, errors and exceptions, classes and standard library.
+I think that it is quite good as a starting point and teach you all the basics like control flows, data structures, modules, input and output, errors and exceptions, classes and standard library.

-An another interesting resource is Learning Python in 10 minutes.
-This collects in a single post the basic Python syntax.
+Other interesting resources is Learning Python in 10 minutes that collects in a single post the basic Python syntax.

 First of all, I installed the python engine:

 I decided to use the version 2.7 instead of the latest 3.2.
-It seems that the latest is quite recent and there are lots of breaking changes and the conversation process of many libraries is still in progress.
+It seems that the latest is quite recent and there are lots of breaking changes.
+The conversion process of many libraries is still in progress.